Unified Functional-Holographic Theory of the QCD Critical End Point: Numerical Calibration and Predictions

-The calibration loop tying together the Polyakov potential, the functional flows, and the holographic anomaly proceeds by alternation on the $(T,\mu_B)$ grid.
-At fixed $(a_i,b_3,T_0)$ adjusted to satisfy \eqref{eq:calib-conds} one first integrates the FRG flow with $\zeta_{\rm topo}\equiv 1$ to obtain provisional $G_S^{(0)}(T,\mu_B)$, $G_V^{(0)}(T,\mu_B)$, $K^{(0)}(T,\mu_B)$.
-Next one solves the V-QCD background, extracts $\chi_{\rm CS}(T,\mu_B)$, updates $\zeta_{\rm topo}(T,\mu_B)$ by \eqref{eq:zeta-def}, reintegrates the flow to get $K^{(1)}(T,\mu_B)$ and the induced changes in $M_f$ and in $U_{k\to 0}$, solves the gap equations anew, and iterates until the change in the CEP coordinates $(T_c,\mu_B^c)$ between successive outer iterations is smaller than $0.1$ MeV and the norm of the difference of the running couplings is smaller than $10^{-4}$ everywhere on the grid.
-The result is a unique set of predictions for $(T_c,\mu_B^c)$, for the curvature $\kappa$ of the crossover line near $\mu_B=0$, and for the complete tower of susceptibilities and cumulant ratios across the phase diagram that satisfy the thermodynamic identities encoded by the stationarity conditions and by the Hessian structure.
-The figures \ref{fig:phase-diagram}-\ref{fig:kappa-sigma2} visualize representative outputs of the computation.
-The phase diagram with a crossover line anchored at $T_c^{(0)}$ and a first-order branch terminating at the CEP determined by the curvature and skewness conditions, the normalized chiral and Polyakov order parameters at $\mu_B=0$ calibrated to lattice thermodynamics, the baryon susceptibility $\chi_B/T^2=\chi_2^B$ sharpening with $\mu_B$ as the system approaches criticality, and the nonmonotonic $\kappa\sigma^2$ along a freeze-out trajectory that grazes the critical region.
-All curves are obtained from the same parameter set and flow solutions, and the anomaly suppression inferred holographically via $\chi_{\rm CS}(T,\mu_B)$ is essential for aligning the chiral and deconfinement curvatures so that the CEP forms a single critical subspace consistent with the self-dual order-parameter structure of Sec.~\ref{sec:HTDC} and with universal three-dimensional Ising scaling \cite{Fukushima:2008wg,Borsanyi:2020,jarvinen2012v-qcd,Arean2017,Stephanov:2004}.
+The calibration loop tying together the Polyakov potential, the functional flows, and the holographic anomaly proceeds by alternation on the $(T,\mu_B)$ region.
+At fixed $(a_i,b_3,T_0)$ adjusted to satisfy Eq.~\eqref{eq:calib-conds} one first integrates the FRG flow with $\zeta_{\rm topo}\equiv 1$ to obtain provisional $G_S^{(0)}(T,\mu_B)$, $G_V^{(0)}(T,\mu_B)$, $K^{(0)}(T,\mu_B)$.
+Next one solves the V-QCD background, extracts $\chi_{\rm CS}(T,\mu_B)$, updates $\zeta_{\rm topo}(T,\mu_B)$ by Eq.~\eqref{eq:zetatopo}, reintegrates the flow to get $K^{(1)}(T,\mu_B)$ and the induced changes in $M_f$ and in $U_{k\to 0}$, solves the gap equations anew, and iterates until the change in the CEP coordinates $(T_c,\mu_B^c)$ between successive outer iterations is smaller than $0.1$ MeV and the norm of the difference of the running couplings is smaller than $10^{-4}$ everywhere on the grid. { The convergence history of the CEP coordinates and the coupling-update norm across outer iterations is shown in Fig.~\ref{fig:outer_iter_conv}.
+Here we define the coupling-update norm as

+so that the stopping criterion $\|\Delta g^{(n)}\|<10^{-4}$ means the maximum relative change of the FRG-induced running couplings between successive outer iterations is below $10^{-4}$ everywhere on the $(T,\mu_B)$ region.